centrica-engineering/nucleus-docs/docs/foundations/telephone-numbers.md

 'Telephone numbers' in this context means all landline telephone, mobile or SMS numbers.

-There are several formats that should be used along with accessibilty considerations.
+There are several display formats that describe how numbers should be shown and these should be used along with accessibilty considerations.

-## Formats
+## Displaying telephone numbers

 ### Freephone and special numbers